-If after receipt of the European (supplementary) search report the applicant files amended claims relating to an invention which differs from any of the originally claimed inventions and which does not combine with these inventions to form a single inventive concept, an objection under Rule 137(4) should be raised in the first communication pursuant to Art.
-94(3) and Rule 71(2) (see also C-III, 7.11 and C-VI, 5.2(ii)).
+If, however, the claims to be examined relate to an invention which differs from any of the originally claimed inventions and which does not combine with these inventions to form a single inventive concept, no communication pursuant to Rule 112 is issued.
+Instead, an objection under Rule 86(4) should be raised in the first communication pursuant to Art.
+96(2) and Rule 51(2) (see also C-III, 7.11 and C-VI, 5.2(ii)).